hanumanthuNani/Nani-Capgemini_Advanced_java/Assesments/Readme.md

+📁 Assessments

-This folder contains weekly assessment projects completed as part of the Advanced Java learning journey.
-Each assessment focuses on applying core Java concepts, OOP principles, database integration, and real-world problem-solving skills.
+This folder contains weekly Advanced Java assessments completed as part of the course progression.

-Assessment 1 – Hotel Management: Implementation of a hotel management system covering core Java concepts and structured project organization.
+ Modules Completed:

+Core Java Fundamentals

+JUnit Testing

+JDBC

+Hibernate ORM and Entity Mappings

+ Current Module:

+Spring Boot (recently started)

+ Assessment Details:

+Assessment-1 – Hotel Management:
+Developed using Hibernate ORM with proper entity relationship mappings and database integration.

-Assessment 2 – CRM Case Study: Customer relationship management case study focusing on business logic and structured application design.
+Assessment-2 – CRM Case Study:

-New assessments will be added weekly to track continuous learning and practical implementation.
+Implemented using JPA persistence with structured entity configuration and relational mapping.

+This repository will be updated regularly as new Spring Boot and advanced backend assessments are completed.